 I have also written a detailed article on starting your own tomato and pepper seeds indoors, if you want a comprehensive read on all things seed starting.

-Commercial Potting Soil Recommendations
+What to Look for in Commercial Potting Soil

 If you are starting a container garden with large pots, purchasing bagged products might be a better option for you.
 It takes a lot of space to mix up bulk potting soil and it can be very heavy to cart upstairs to a balcony garden.